So I'm back in France. Martine picked me up at the station last night in her new (well, actually very old) Bentley. While in London I:

 5 Had dinner with friends at The Chamberlayne - an excellent gastro pub in Kilburn (83 Chamberlayne Road, NW10, tel 0208 960 4311).

-6 Encouraged by (2) bought a new pair of cherry red Prada 'Mary-Jane' shoes.
+6 Bought a new pair of cherry-red Prada 'Mary-Jane' shoes.
 There will be limited opportunities for wearing them in the French countryside but I couldn't resist.
 There is something about a pair of red shoes that makes you feel happy.

-7 Realised what a strong and wonderful network of friends I still have in London.
+7 Realised what a wonderful network of friends I still have in London.

 Ahhh, red shoes.
 Every girl needs a pair of red shoes.
 Mine are Jimmy Choo Mary Janes.
 Currently parked at the back of my closet, as wearing heals and carrying around a chubby baby seems a little unpractical.
 But their day will come, I am sure.